PROuserR/Lyrics-Finder/README.md

 # Features 🎇
 1. Fetches tha latest hot tracks
-2. Get any song lyrics giving the song title and artist name
+2. Gets any song lyrics giving the song title and artist name
 3. By clicking on a hot track you get the lyrics corresponding to that track

 # Installation 💻